plasmatech8/supabase-practice/03_docs_todo_app_plus_workflow/README.md

 The default project is connected.

 > It is worth noting that most settings are located under `config.toml` and are not
-> available in the studio UI. (e.g. auth settings, )
+> available in the studio UI. (e.g. auth settings, storage, etc)
+> TODO: write a section about the configuration of other settings not related to the database

+## Managing Local Database Migrations

-You can create database changes in the studio UI (SQL or manually, storage yet, urls, etc).
+You can create database changes in the studio UI using the SQL editor, or manually change it using visual the table editor.

 ```sql
 create table employees (